Willamette Valley Medical Center

 Willamette Valley Medical Center is a for-profit Level III acute care hospital in McMinnville, Oregon, United States, adjacent to the McMinnville Airport on Oregon Route 18.
 Opened at a different location as McMinnville Community Hospital, the four-story medical center has 60 licensed hospital beds.
-It is owned by Lifepoint.
+It is owned by LifePoint Health.

 History

-In 1904, the hospital was established in McMinnville.
+The hospital was established in McMinnville in 1904.
 Known originally as McMinnvile Hospital, it was expanded in 1931, 1957, and 1968 before it was purchased by Hospital Corporation of America in 1971.
 At the time, it had 56-beds and was located on South Baker Street in downtown near Linfield College.
 The facility had grown to 78 beds in 1975 when it planned to add 9 more beds.
 By 1985 the hospital was renamed as McMinnville Community Hospital.
 In September 1987, Hospital Corporation of America sold the hospital and 101 other medical centers to Health Trust, a company created by the employees.

 In 1994, owner Columbia/HCA Healthcare Corporation approved the construction of a new campus near the city's airport.
 Built on the 35 acre the new facility cost $45 million to build and was more than twice as big as the former hospital.
 The new 67-bed campus opened in March 1996 and was constructed by McDevitt Street Bovis.
-The hospital was then renamed as Columbia Willamette Valley Medical Center.
+The hospital was then renamed to "Columbia Willamette Valley Medical Center".

 The hospital was named one of America's 100 Top Hospitals in 1995 by Mercer Health Care Provider Consulting and HCIA, Inc. out of 3,400 hospitals nationwide.
 A occupational medicine clinic was added in 1999.
 In 1999, Columbia/HCA created two subsidiaries and sold the hospital to Triad, one of those two spin-offs.

 In 2001, the hospital had revenues of $88.3 million and an operating profit of $10.5 million.
 In October 2002, a 8000 sqft cancer treatment center was opened at a cost of $5.5 million.
 Community Health Systems purchased Triad in a $6.8 billion deal in July 2007, acquiring the McMinnville medical center.
 In March 2008, the hospital was one of nine facilities sold by Community Health Systems to Capella Healthcare.

-Details
+Building and location

 The exterior of the four-story is faced with mauve colored brick and blue tinted windows.
-The medical centers main building contains 164150 sqft of space.
-Willamette Valley Medical Center is the only hospital in the city of McMinnville: the next closest medical center in Newberg at Providence Newberg Medical Center.
+The medical center main building contains 164150 sqft of space.

+Willamette Valley Medical Center is the only hospital in the city of McMinnville; the closest medical center outside of McMinnville is Providence Newberg Medical Center in Newberg.